Facts and Figures

 Preventing, preparing for and responding to disasters

-IOM’s Disaster Risk Reduction (DRR) department, in line with the sendai Framework for Disaster Risk Reduction 2015 – 2030, aims at advancing mobility-based strategies and resilience in the implementation of its activities.
-Presently in Burundi, 91 per cent of total internal displacement in the country is due to natural hazards.
-The DRR department stemmed from the need for prevention, adaptation and mitigation actions to avert, minimize and address displacement in the context of climate change and disasters.
-Currently, IOM Burundi undertakes several nationwide actions, including disaster risk mapping, institutional and local capacity building, prevention and mitigation works, to strengthen Burundi’s resilience towards climate change.
+IOM’s Disaster Risk Reduction (DRR) portfolio aims to advance mobility-based strategies and resilience in the implementation of its activities, in line with the Sendai Framework for Disaster Risk Reduction 2015 – 2030.
+Presently in Burundi, around 90% of total internal displacement in the country is due to natural hazards and IOM works to respond to the need for prevention, adaptation and mitigation actions to avert, minimize and address displacement in the context of climate change and disasters.
+Currently, IOM Burundi undertakes several nationwide actions, including disaster risk mapping, institutional and local capacity building, prevention and mitigation works, to strengthen Burundi’s resilience towards adverse impacts of climate change.

 Transition & Recovery

-IOM Burundi is building a locally-driven and contextualized portfolio of longer-term development-principled activities in parallel to humanitarian efforts to assist displaced populations.
-It implements project activities, including infrastructure rehabilitations, cash-for-work modalities and livelihoods support, designed to empower vulnerable populations, especially local communities that host larger numbers of Burundian returnees, mainly in border provinces.
-In this way, IOM focuses on stabilization and resilience; durable solutions and recovery; transition and peacebuilding; and reducing disaster risk and environmental degradation.
+IOM Burundi is building a locally-driven and contextualized portfolio of longer-term development-principled activities in parallel to humanitarian efforts to assist internally displaced persons, returnees and host communities.
+It implements project activities, including infrastructure rehabilitations, cash-for-work modalities and livelihoods support, designed to empower vulnerable populations, especially local communities that host larger numbers of Burundian returnees but also internally displaced persons, mainly in border provinces.
+In this way, IOM focuses on stabilization and resilience; durable solutions and recovery; transition and peacebuilding; and the reduction of disaster risk and environmental degradation.

 Immigration & Border Management